 The infection is similar to West Nile (which my Canadian readers might be familiar with) and can be quite severe if you get infected.
 High fever, tremors, paralysis, vomiting…About 50% of people who contract JE have long lasting neurological effects.

-Here’s a special pro-tip, courtesy of my travel doctor at the Complete Traveler’s Clinic in Toronto.
+Here’s a special pro-tip, courtesy of my travel doctor at the Complete Traveler’s Clinic in Toronto where I’ve gotten most of my travel vaccines over the years.

-Because I knew I was going to Asia for a long time, and since I like to spend a lot of time in jungles and rural areas where I really can’t avoid getting bitten by mosquitoes, my travel doctor gave me this suggestion.
+Because I knew I was going to Asia for a long time (almost a whole year which I write about in this book), and since I like to spend a lot of time in jungles and rural areas where I really can’t avoid getting bitten by mosquitoes, my travel doctor gave me this suggestion.

 When I flew to Sri Lanka, I went to a hospital and checked to see if they had this vaccine available.
 They did and happily took me in for a visit.
 At that time, it cost me about 30 CAD (including the hospital fees), and so I saved myself a few hundred dollars.